andy-byers/CalicoDB/doc/design.md

 5. Free blocks and fragments

 The headers are always stored at the start of the page.
-If the node is located on the first database page (it is the root node of the schema tree), there will also be a file header at offset 0, after which the node header is placed.
+If the node is located on the first database page (it is the root node of the schema tree), there will be a file header at offset 0, after which the node header is placed.
 The indirection vector is located right after the header(s).
 Its purpose is to keep track of the offset of every cell on the page, sorted by key.
 Each time a cell is added to or removed from the node, the indirection vector is updated.
 Indirection vector values are contiguous and fixed-length, making binary search simple and quick.
 For an empty node (the indirection vector has 0 length), the gap space will occupy everything from after the headers to the end of the page.
-When the first cell is added, the indirection vector grows by the size of a cell pointer, and the cell itself is written at the end of the gap space.
+When the first cell is added, the indirection vector grows by the size of a cell pointer, and the cell itself is written at the end of the gap space (flush with the end of the page).
 Like the first cell, additional cells are written at the end of the gap space, shrinking the gap space and growing the cell content area and indirection vector.
 When the node can no longer fit another cell, it overflows, and the tree must be rebalanced to make room.
 Also, nodes (besides the root when the tree is empty) are not allowed to become empty.
 If a node becomes empty, it is considered to be "underflowing".
 Rebalancing is required to restore the tree invariants.

 A free block is created each time a cell is erased from a node.
 Free blocks are maintained as an intrusive list and threaded through the node.
 Each free block must store its own size, as well as the offset of the next free block (or 0 if there is not another free block).